 Summer 1 (Rising Juniors)

-During the first summer, the selected students will participate in a 10-week summer program that gives them the opportunity to engage in hands-on, hypothesis-driven independent research at the Virginia Tech Carilion Research Institute in Roanoke, Virginia.
+During the first summer, the selected students will participate in a 10-week summer program that gives them the opportunity to engage in hands-on, hypothesis-driven independent research at the Fralin Biomedical Research Institute at VTC in Roanoke, Virginia.
 The Summer 1 program blends an emphasis on research with an introduction to clinical skills and MCAT overview and preparation.

 Summer 2 (Rising Seniors)